py-why/dowhy/main/_sources/contributing/contributing-code.rst.txt

    .. note::
       Installing pygraphviz can cause problems on some platforms.
-      One way, that works for most Linux distributions is to first install graphviz and then pygraphviz as shown below.
+      One way that works for most Linux distributions is to first install graphviz and then pygraphviz as shown below.
       Otherwise, please consult the documentation of `pygraphviz <https://pygraphviz.github.io/documentation/stable/install.html>`_.